 In other words, maybe he’s treating the word reckless the way Jesus treated the word hate when he said you have to hate your mother and father in order to follow me (Luke 14:26).
 Well, it looks like hate to a lot of people when you follow Jesus and leave your mother and father behind.

-What should you do sitting in the congregation if you don’t like this word reckless, and you have all these negative connotations in your head?
+What should you do as you sit in the congregation if you don’t like this word reckless, and you have all these negative connotations in your head?
 One of the things you do is look at the lyrics of the song to see if there are evidences of how the word might be construed or intended.

-Here’s a couple of examples.
+Here are a couple of examples.
 The song says, “Before I spoke a word, you were singing over me.”
 Now, in my mouth, those are radically Calvinistic lyrics.
 God only sings over his own people.
 He doesn’t sing over those who are in rebellion against him.
 He sings over his own people (Zephaniah 3:17).
-If you are God’s own people, before you spoke a word, he loved you.
+If you are one of God’s own people, before you spoke a word, he loved you.
 That’s unconditional election.

 Here’s another example: “Before I took a breath, you breathed your life into me.”
 In my mouth, that’s a radical affirmation of the Calvinistic doctrine of sovereign grace, irresistible grace.
 Since the Bible doesn’t teach that God breathed life into us before we were physically born, I take the words “you breathed life into me” to be a reference to the new birth.

-The song is saying that the new birth happened to me before I took any breath at all — meaning, before I did anything to signify that I had life, which is exactly what happens in the new birth.
+The song is saying that the new birth happened to me before I took any breath at all, meaning before I did anything to signify that I had life, which is exactly what happens in the new birth.
 It is a sovereign gift of God.
-We don’t make new birth happen.
-God makes new birth happen.
+We don’t make the new birth happen.
+God makes the new birth happen.

 Singing Good Theology